uncbiag/uncbiag-academic-kickstart/content/authors/Lin Tian/_index.md

 - Graduate Students
 ---

-Zhengyang Shen is a graduate student in computer science.
-He works of fast deep learning approaches for image registration.
+Lin Tian is a graduate student in computer science.
+She works on lung image registration.